digitalronin/digitalocean-build-machine/README.md

 ## Pre-requisites

+* ssh-agent <-- in order not to have to push ssh keys to the VM  # see ~/INIT-SSH.sh
 * Terraform >= 0.14.5
 * Ansible >= 2.10.5
-* ssh-agent <-- in order not to have to push ssh keys to the VM
 * github PAC <-- to use `gh`
 * DigitalOcean account
 * Namecheap Dynamic DNS host record <-- to always use the same DNS entry for the new VM